alem0lars/configs_book/gentoo/configuration/data_configuration.md

-# Archive configuration
+# Data configuration

-If you have a separate partition for your documents, projects, music, videos, etc.. like me (I call it archive), then you should setup it.
+If you have a separate partition for your documents, projects, music, videos, etc.. like me (I call it data), then you should setup it.

-*You should already have it mounted in `/archive` and an entry in `/etc/fstab` with the `acl` option.*
+*You should already have it mounted in `/data` and an entry in `/etc/fstab` with the `acl` option.*

 ## Structure

 The basic directory structure is the following:

 ```
-/archive
+/data
   → documents
   → graphics
     → images